Konfekt/vim-mailquery/README.md

 # Related Plug-ins

+- The plugin [vim-notmuch-addrlookup](https://github.com/Konfekt/vim-notmuch-addrlookup) lets you complete e-mail addresses in Vim by those indexed by [notmuch](https://notmuchmail.org).
-The [vim-mutt-aliases](https://github.com/Konfekt/vim-mutt-aliases) plug-in lets you complete e-mail addresses in Vim by those in your `mutt` alias file and (when the alias file is periodically populated by the [mutt-alias.sh](https://github.com/Konfekt/mutt-alias.sh) shell script) gives a more static alternative to this plug-in.
+- The [vim-mutt-aliases](https://github.com/Konfekt/vim-mutt-aliases) plug-in lets you complete e-mail addresses in Vim by those in your `mutt` alias file and (when the alias file is periodically populated by the [mutt-alias.sh](https://github.com/Konfekt/mutt-alias.sh) shell script) gives a more static alternative to this plug-in.

 # Credits